pratikghodasara/tp-spotify-pg/README.md

     - Value:
       - Track Title
  - On spotify is shuffling state changed - Event triggered when the application shuffle state changed.
     - Values:
       - true
       - false
+ - On spotify is repeating state changed - Event triggered when the application repeat state changed.
+    - Values:
+      - true
+      - false